wil1102/Hospital2/README.md

 Query 1:
-Query: Return the senior doctor(s) with the highest amount of subordinate doctors Why?
+Query: Return the senior doctor(s) with the highest amount of subordinate doctors

+Why?
 This query is useful to determine which senior doctors carry the heaviest workload in the supervision of subordinate doctors.
 A hospital may want to run this query and determine this information for a number of reasons such as determining which senior doctors are the strongest leaders or to try to create even distribution of subordinates to senior doctors.
 ![image](https://github.com/user-attachments/assets/7990fce9-28c4-47a8-a190-fe4734712a5a)

 Query 2:
-Query: Show how many appointments each doctor had per year Why?: Useful for performance reports
+Query: Show how many appointments each doctor had per year Why?: A hospital with this database would want to run this query mainly as a measure of producvitiy, as it can demonstrate which doctors are doing the most work and are managing their time most effectively.
+In addition, a hospital may waant to be able to use this query to determine which doctors the patients have the most demand for.
+Overall, determining how many appointments each specific doctor had per year would be vital to a hospital determining where their resources should be allocated.

 ![image](https://github.com/user-attachments/assets/2e274af7-6078-43bf-aede-fbaa87e20903)

 Query 3:
-Query: View with limited patient and billing info Why?: this allows the finanace teams to work on data involving how much money they are still expecting to recieve without having access to sensitive personal patient information like their name and SSN
+Query: View with limited patient and billing info Why?: Creating a view of this nature would allow a finance team in the hospital to work on data involving how much money they are still expecting to recieve.
+Creating a view with limited patient information will ensure that access to sensitive personal patient information like name and SSN are restricted only to those that need it.
+This will ensure the hospital is complying with privacy regulations while also maintaining productivity for those that need this information.

 ![image](https://github.com/user-attachments/assets/1e2b583d-d751-4b2b-a6cb-aaa82cd09183)